Father and son Koch stand on their gondola on the Nymphenburg Canal.

 How did that come about?

-Maximilian Koch: There was a large construction company in Pasing that was building a Venetian-style neighbourhood.
+Maximilian Koch: There was a large construction company in Munich's Pasing district that was building a Venetian-style neighbourhood.
 As part of this project, they placed a disused gondola in the Würm river for about a year.
 I called the company to ask what they were going to do with it, and eventually they gave it to me.
 I had it refurbished and made it seaworthy again.

 You mentioned that you learnt to ride a gondola on Lake Wörthsee.
 Have you also navigated the canals of Venice?